Beauty and the Beam

 Fluorescence is a pretty cool phenomenon.
 Many minerals and stones are downright dazzling and stunning on their own, but your whole perspective can change with a simple strike of light.
 Holding certain kinds of light sources over a fluorescent stone is like snapping your fingers and getting a brand new look at a stone.
 This is typically caused by UV light.
 Another phenomenon with stones is phosphorescence, but that's for another time.
 In short, the sources of this spectacular fluorescent display are usually impurities, usually that of iron and/or organic material.
 The structure of a crystal can cause fluorescence, too.
 When a light of a certain wavelength (often short wave) strikes the mineral, the show begins.
-If a susceptible electron is struck, it gets excited, causing a temporary elevated orbital.
-Since that new, higher orbit is temporary, it eventually lowers.
-When that happens, the electron loses some energy, causing our wonderful fluorescent display.
+If a certain electron is struck, it gets excited and its orbit elevates for a short period of time.
+Eventually, it has to come back down, though, and stop being excited, and light is released, resulting in our fluorescent display.
 Any stone that does fluoresce usually does so with a single colour, but some, like calcite, can vary.

 Important Note: Since many stones fluoresce with short wave UV light, one must be careful, since it can be dangerous.
 Without proper care and research, someone using short wave UV light may hurt themself.
 Thus, we do not recommend that the average reader to use short wave UV light.

 If we're gonna talk fluorescence, we have to talk about fluorite.
 This is because fluorescence was named after fluorite.
 Fluorite's fluorescence is pretty strong, clearly.
 Based on our tests, the higher grades of fluorite did not fluoresce as much if it was of higher quality.
 This is due to the fact that inclusions seemed to play a major factor.
 However, it did look absolutely amazing when it was in the sunlight, illuminating the stone to a gorgeous violet.

 Heights of the Light